hcoles/pitest-site/quickstart/commandline.markdown

 ### \--jvmPath

 The path to tha java executable to be used to launch test with.
-If none is supplied defaults to the one pointed to by JAVA_HOME.
+If none is supplied defaults to the one pointed to by ```JAVA\_HOME```.

 ### \--outputFormats